DOLPHIN

 1) Where are your retreats conducted?

-the corner from us.
-This will be only at sleep times and the rest
+from us or the Manago Hotel.
+This will be only at sleep times

-of the time they will be here in our home with the group for meals,
+and the rest of the time they will be here in our home with the

 2)